Chicago Youth Centers

 We’ve worked with Chicago Youth Centers since 2017 leading garden programs at a number of their locations on the south and west sides of the city, including at CPS schools.
 During Margo’s certification course for Edible Gardening and Landscape Design, she designed a new garden space for CYC by repurposing a sand pit and guided the youth to bring it to life!
 During the pandemic, garden programming shifted online into “Gardening at Home” lessons, encouraging kids to garden with their families.

-We started running garden programs at Belmont Village Senior Living in 2023; we currently lead the Garden Club with the Assisted Living residents, and the Memory Care garden program for residents living with dementia or Alzheimer’s.
+We started running garden programs at Belmont Village Senior Living in 2023; we currently lead the Garden Club with the Assisted Living residents, and the Memory Care garden program for residents living with dementia.

 We started working with Carole Robertson Center in 2019 leading gardening workshops, and ran their Environmental Justice Changemakers program in partnership with After School Matters in the summer of 2020 (virtual programming).